patrickbiegon/ionize-react-app/README.md

 The app used here as an example, is a simple React Ionic app that implement social login - facebook and google - using firebase and the objective is to deploy it on web, android, ios, pwa and electron.

-Run these commands from outside your reactJs app directory.
+Run these commands from outside your reactJs app directory (in this example myApp).These command will convert your reactJs into a working Ionic app from .
+It installs dependencies for you and sets up your project ready to be deployed.
  ```
 npm install -g @ionic/cli

 ionic start myApp blank --type=react

  ```
  Now enter into you reactJs app directory - enable Capacitor.
+Capacitor generates cross-platform apps for us and there in lies the magic.
  ```
 cd myApp